-The major in plant sciences, offered by the Department of Plant Sciences and Entomology, prepares undergraduates for professional careers in the many public and private sectors of horticulture.
-There are three tracks in the major: environmental horticulture, sustainable agriculture, and turf grass management.
-Graduates of this program pursue careers ranging from landscape contractor, golf course superintendent, director of parks, botanical gardens or arboreta, garden center or floral shop proprietor, plant propagator, nursery production manager, vegetable or fruit grower, lawn service manager, horticultural therapist, or technical representative for seed, equipment, and chemical companies, to name just a few of the opportunities available.
+The major in Plant Sciences, offered by the Department of Plant Sciences and Entomology, prepares undergraduates for professional careers in the many public and private sectors of horticulture.
+After successful completion of the major, students are awarded a degree in Plant Sciences in one of three tracks: turfgrass management, ornamental horticulture and sustainable crop production.
+Graduates of this program pursue careers ranging from landscape contractor, golf course superintendent, director of parks, botanical gardens or arboreta, garden center or floral shop proprietor, plant propagator, nursery production manager, vegetable or fruit grower, lawn service manager or technical representative for seed, equipment, and chemical companies, to name just a few of the opportunities available.
 Other graduates enter graduate school and pursue careers in research and education at public and private institutions.
-This program has as its unifying theme the sustainable culture and use of plants for amenity or food.
-The sustainable agriculture track draws on courses in sustainable vegetable and fruit production, animal science and soil management, and prepares students for careers supporting sustainable farming and food systems.
+The unifying theme of the major is the development of sustainable culture and use of plants for amenity or food.

 The department manages over 50 acres of turfgrass, horticulture, and agronomy farms for teaching, research, and outreach.
 The C. Richard Skogley Turfgrass Center is the oldest turfgrass research/teaching program in the U.S. The department also maintains a 15,000 square foot controlled environment greenhouse complex for hands-on learning and research.
 These facilities are closely allied with the URI Botanical Gardens and E.P.
 Christopher Arboretum.